Canopy

 Adapter deep-dive

 - Nanocoder adapter.
-Translates manifests into the Nanocoder skill, tool, and sub-agent layout.
-Lives in the Nanocoder repo or as a sibling.
+Installs manifests into the Nanocoder skill, tool, and sub-agent layout, and imports an existing Nanocoder setup.

 Design options